lateefsan123/retailpos/documentation/SIGNUP_FIX_GUIDE.md

 - Check that your Supabase project has email authentication enabled
 - Verify that the database tables exist (run migration SQL if needed)
 - Check browser console for specific error messages
-- Use the "Test Supabase Connection" button on the signup page to diagnose issues

 ### Database Migration Required
 If you get errors about missing tables or columns, you may need to run the migration SQL: